Online Engineering Programs in Arizona

 Graduate Certificate in Systems Engineering – University of Arizona

 Current degree-holders who don’t want to pursue a full master’s degree may earn an online graduate certificate in systems engineering from the University of Arizona.
-This program requires 12 credit-hours in four specialized systems engineering topics.
-Total tuition for this program is set at $13,788.
+This program is ideal for professionals pursuing careers as systems engineers as well as for those working in life-cycle management, project management, and design.

 Although prospective engineers may be lured by the promise of a competitive salary and solid job prospects upon graduation, there are other factors to take into consideration before applying to an online engineering program in AZ: